littlebearz/kitty.go/readme.md

 *Data Source: http://data.gc.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64

+*Data Year 2014 record has been fixed, the official data set has 2104 as the year.

 License
 -------
 Chart.js was taken down on the 19th March.
 It is now back online for good and IS available under MIT license.